panreyes/pixtudio/README.md

 The project originated from the (unsuccessful) Kickstarter for [Explosive Dinosaurs](https://www.kickstarter.com/projects/rawrlab/explosive-dinosaurs-minigames-dinosaurs-and-explos)

+Although I do work on PixTudio from time to time, my time is limited so I tend to focus in features I find interesting/fun to work on.
+Please feel free to fork the code and experiment.

 ## CREDITS ##
 PixTudio relies on code from the following projects: